nestybox/sysbox-mgr/README.md

 Currently it provides these services:

-* subid allocation: allocates an exclusive range of subuid and subgids for each system container; service is invoked by sysvisor-runc.
+* subid allocation: allocates an exclusive range of subuid and subgids for each container; service is invoked by sysvisor-runc.

 In the future it is expected to provide further services to sysvisor-runc as well as sysvisor-fs.